 Fact constellation schema is a measure of online analytical processing (OLAP), and OLAP happens to be a collection of multiple fact tables sharing dimension tables and viewed as a collection of stars.
 It can be seen as an extension of the star schema.

-Step 1: Create a mapping that contains multiple target load order groups
+- Create a mapping that includes multiple target load order groups.

-Step 4: Select a Source Qualifier and click on the Up and Down buttons to change the position of the it
+- To adjust the load order, select a Source Qualifier and use the Up and Down buttons to change its position.

 Target definitions can be imported from various sources, including flat files, relational databases, XML definitions, Excel worksheets, etc.